tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 #### Retry delay

-The retry dial is the minimum time, from the latest failed dialing attempt, we should wait until dialing a peer address again.
+The retry delay is the minimum time, from the latest failed dialing attempt, we should wait until dialing a peer address again.

 The default delay is defined by `MinRetryTime` parameter.